ManticoreGamesInc/platform-documentation/src/api/playerstart.md

 --When a player spawns at this spawnpoint, they will be twice their normal size playerStartSettings.playerScaleMultiplier = Vector3.New(2, 2, 2)

---Set the "spawnKey" of this spawn point so that it can be referenced when a player respawns playerStartSettings.spawnKey = "FirstSpawnPoint"
+--Set the spawn "key" of this spawn point so that it can be referenced when a player respawns playerStartSettings.key = "FirstSpawnPoint"

 function OnGameStarted()
     --Get a list of all players